river34/coursera-to-calendar/README.md

 https://chrome.google.com/webstore/detail/coursera-to-calendar/cbehklpdmnjgpihbafndppmgkakabmpe

 ## Dev plans:
+- To open the "Grades" page for a course, if the user is not currently at one
 - To have the option to add only the future deadlines
 - To have the option to add individual deadline
+- To support other online course systems, like Udemy
 - To incorporate the new gapi